Hypfer/Valetudo/docs/_pages/installation/roborock.md

 Once again wait for it to reboot and reconnect to the robots' Wi-Fi AP.

-Push the downloaded Valetudo binary to the robot using `scp` like so:
+Push the downloaded Valetudo binary to the robot using `scp`.
+Note that there is no trailing slash in the sample command, as `/mnt/data/valetudo` must be the binary itself and **not** a folder containing the binary.
 ```
 scp -O -i ~/.ssh/your_keyfile Downloads/valetudo-armv7-lowmem.upx root@192.168.8.1:/mnt/data/valetudo
 ```